Bill Watterson: After Calvin and Hobbes

 In the years since Calvin and Hobbes was ended, many attempts have been made to contact Watterson.
-Both The Plain Dealer and the Cleveland Scene sent reporters, in 1998 and 2003 respectively, but neither were able to make contact with the media-shy Watterson.
+Both The Plain Dealer and the Cleveland Scene sent reporters, in 1998 and 2003 respectively, but neither was able to make contact with the media-shy Watterson.
 Since 1995, Watterson has taken up painting, at one point drawing landscapes of the woods with his father.
 He has kept away from the public eye and shown no interest in resuming the strip, creating new works based on the strip's characters, or embarking on new commercial projects, though he has published several Calvin and Hobbes "treasury collection" anthologies.
 He does not sign autographs or license his characters.
 Watterson was once known to sneak autographed copies of his books onto the shelves of the Fireside Bookshop, a family-owned bookstore in his hometown of Chagrin Falls, Ohio.
 He ended this practice after discovering that some of the autographed books were being sold online for high prices.

 Watterson rarely gives interviews or makes public appearances.
 His lengthiest interviews include the cover story in The Comics Journal No. 127 in February 1989, an interview that appeared in a 1987 issue of Honk Magazine, and one in a 2015 Watterson exhibition catalogue.

 On December 21, 1999, a short piece was published in the Los Angeles Times, written by Watterson to mark the forthcoming retirement of Peanuts creator Charles M. Schulz.